ForgeRock/ds-operator/DEVELOPMENT.md

 kubectl port-forward ds-idrepo-0 1636
 ```

-This allows the opertor running on your desktop to communicate with the directory server.
+This allows the operator running on your desktop to communicate with the directory server.
 This is needed
 for any LDAP functionality.